FBAR Requirements for Cook Islands Trusts

 Coordination with Tax Professionals

 FBAR compliance for Cook Islands trusts requires coordination among the grantor, the Cook Islands trustee, and the U.S. tax professional.
-The trust companies provide account statements and year-end balance confirmations that the CPA uses to prepare FBAR.
+The trustee companies provide account statements and year-end balance confirmations that the CPA uses to prepare FBAR.
 Requesting documentation in January or February avoids delays that could jeopardize filing deadlines.

 The CPA should confirm whether they will file FBAR on the grantor’s behalf or whether the grantor is expected to file independently.
 If the CPA files, they must be registered with the BSA E-Filing System as an institution filer, and the grantor must complete FinCEN Report 114a authorizing the electronic filing.
 If the grantor files independently, the CPA should provide the account information in a format the grantor can use to complete the form.

-Annual compliance costs for Cook Islands trusts typically include FBAR preparation as part of the broader reporting package, though some CPAs charge separately for FBAR filing.
-Both the grantor and the CPA should treat FBAR as a discrete compliance item that must be confirmed as complete each year rather than assumed to be included in tax return preparation.
+Annual maintenance costs for Cook Islands trusts typically include FBAR preparation as part of the broader reporting package, though some CPAs charge separately for FBAR filing.
+Both the grantor and the CPA should treat FBAR as a discrete item that must be confirmed as complete each year rather than assumed to be included in tax return preparation.